 “In his hand is the life of every living thing and the breath of all mankind.”
 (Job 12:10)

 The verses I shared above were just a handful the Holy Spirit used to open my eyes to how God feels about every life created.
 One day while in conversation with a male friend of mine, who was not only becoming a pastor but also raising three daughters sans their mother.
-I sat there in shock to discover that he supports abortion.
+I sat there in shock while discovering he supports abortion.
 I recall looking him straight in the eye and saying, “How can you believe this; are we reading the same Bible?
-God speaks over and over about the sanctity of life and you, a man with three beautiful daughters (one he adopted), believe abortion is okay!”
+God speaks over and over about the sanctity of life and you, a man with three beautiful daughters (one he adopted), believe abortion is okay?”

-His response was to say he believed a woman has the right to decide, that it’s her body.
+His response was that he believed a woman has the right to decide, that it’s her body.
 This friends, is a fabricated lie that too many have been groomed to believe as truth.
-(This was also how God began to open my eyes to the differences in denominations, and that not all actually fully embraced and teach the truth of the Holy Bible.)
+(This was also how God began to open my eyes to the differences in denominations, and that not all actually fully embrace and teach the truth of the Holy Bible.)

 I want to share with you some examples of people who God knew before he formed them in the womb, who were “born this way” and are living proof that He not only respects the sanctity of life, but has a purpose for each person: You.
 Me.
 Your children.
 Grandparents.
 Sisters.
 Brothers.
 Friends…

 But, really, here is one very strong example.
 I have known Xian Horn for about 5 years.
 (I met Xian through another extraordinary young women God purposed and uses, however, Lexi is more private and less able to verbally express herself than Xian.
 Instead, Lexi has written books and creates beautiful art.)
 Xian was born with Cerebral Palsy but God created her with a purpose and she has chosen to walk in that purpose and calling upon her life.
 I for one am grateful her parents have been catalysts in her success, but more importantly that Xian knows to WHOM she belongs (God/the LORD).